Joinedthedev/PYTHON-The-Ultimate-Guide-to-Passing-CSC-102/README.md

 I figured it could be useful to others who are currently taking the course now and in the future.
 And instead of sharing a file around why not a github link instead?
 Anyway I hope you find this helpful.
 Please do read the various "READ ME's" as they apply to you.

+Feel free to branch this and make pull requests if you feel you want to add or change anything.
+Happy Problem Solving!